justincervantes/gRPC-vs-REST/readme.md

 # Results

 gRPC is transmitted slightly faster:
-Best Case 5ms faster: REST: 4.1ms, gRPC 3.6ms
+- Best Case 5ms faster: REST: 4.1ms, gRPC 3.6ms
-Worst Case: REST: 3.6ms, gRPC 3.6ms
+- Worst Case: REST: 3.6ms, gRPC 3.6ms

+NB: Running locally will yield variable results, take it with a grain of salt

 # How to Run